B-Salinas/B-Salinas/README.md

 ### 👋🏽 Hi, I'm B!

-- Graduated from <a href="https://www.stedwards.edu"> St. Edward's University </a> with a B.S. in Mathematics and a minor in Philosophy
+- B.S. in Mathematics with a minor in Philosophy from <a href="https://www.stedwards.edu"> St. Edward's University </a>
 - Attended <a href="https://www.appacademy.io">App Academy</a>, a 1400+ hour full-stack software engineering bootcamp

-I like the union of math, philosophy, and art.
-In my free time, I'm outside walking my dog Linus, writing, or reading _The 7 Habits of Highly Effective People_ (or _The Quantum Labyrinth_).
+I like math, philosophy, and art.
+If I'm not behind a screen, I'm outside with my dog Linus, exploring, or writing.
+I'm currently reading the _The 7 Habits of Highly Effective People_ and _Stoicism for Inner Peace_.

 Currently combining all my passions and interests into one project [b-nodes](https://github.com/B-Salinas/b-nodes).